 Breeding the Red Wagtail Platy

 Breeding the red wagtail platy is more than easy—it's not a question of if but when.
-Females can warehouse sperm for up to six months; they are almost always pregnant with fertilized eggs and can give live birth to 10 to 40 fry every 4 to 6 weeks.
+Females can warehouse sperm for up to six months; they are almost always pregnant with fertilized eggs and can give live birth to 10 to 40 fry every four to six weeks.
 Huge broods of up to 80 fry are even possible.
 If you’re not interested in always raising young platies, purchase only male fish.